matthias-reis/carda-gatsby/content/articles/2021/07/mal-mmar.md

 **Anne:** What makes this record label so unique?
 Everyone is so kind and open and sympathetic.
 Is it the incredible music that lives through it?

-**Xavi:** I think the most important thing with that label (or festival) is all crew are family or friends.
+**Xavi:** I think the most important thing with that label (or festival) is all crew are family and friends.
 I believe this is the secret, how you can run something so unique and beautiful.
 Also, they're all lovely people.
 And have a wonderful and amazing place.
 Another thing is the people who go to the festival.
 It's insane that all of them are lovely and peaceful people.
 I experienced lots of respect at the festival.
 I can't explain it with words, but DUNK!fest is different from others festivals: All people love and respect each other.
 And this is also what the DUNK!crew keeps sharing with everyone.

 ## "We have a lot of influences"